Moving to New York City: 12 Things That Make NYC A Great Place to Live

-Another ivy league school in Manhattan is Columbia University, a private research university with an acceptance rate of just 7%.
+Another ivy league school in Manhattan is Columbia University, a private research university with an acceptance rate of just over 4%.
 Just shy of 32,000 students attend this prestigious school.

 In Brooklyn, Pratt University is a private school that focuses on the arts, with the most popular majors being architecture and building sciences, graphic design, product design, and illustration.
 Pratt University is home to less than 5,000 students.

 Lastly, Parsons School of Design is another incredibly famous and well-respected college in Lower Manhattan.
 The small school of just over 5,000 students teaches art, fashion, and design and is considered one of the best schools of design in the country.'

 Make Yourself at Home in The Big Apple